15 Things You Might Not Know About Carol Burnett

-In honour of her 50th anniversary TV special this weekend, we've dug up 15 facts you might not know about the Queen of Comedy.
+In honour of her birthday, we’ve dug up 15 facts you might not know about the Queen of Comedy.

 1. Burnett was raised primarily by her grandmother, given that both of her parents struggled with alcoholism.
 This grandmother—Mabel Eudora White—is the same person Burnett would signal with a tug of her ear at the end of every episode of The Carol Burnett Show, her way of saying, “I love you.”

 2. Her star is on the Hollywood Walk of Fame is in front of the theatre where she was unceremoniously fired from her job as an usherette in the 1950s.
 It was Burnett who asked that it be placed there.